some-say/cursor-gpt/README.md

 - [ ] Add option to generate paths in bulk when paths are known.
 - [ ] Test coverage > 80%.
 - [ ] Build curve checker for GPT-3.5 to search for straight line responses.
+- [ ] Add runtime test to ensure final point and timestamp is correct.

 ## Sample Results

 Note: The following results are generated using the `gpt-4` model, `gpt-3.5-turbo` performs significantly worse presently.

+You can preview generated paths in this [jsfiddle tool](https://jsfiddle.net/darkpatterns/abhtuvro/30/ ).

 ```typescript
 await cursor.completePath({